 The PE and Sport Premium provides ring fenced money to primary school headteachers to improve the quality of the PE and sport activities they offer their pupils.
-The funding is currently worth £150 million per year and is provided jointly by the Department for Education, the Department of Health and the Department for Culture, Media and Sport.
-The Government have committed to funding for the Primary PE and Sport Premium to 2020.

 All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport

 To achieve self-sustaining improvement in the quality of PE and sport in primary schools.
 We would expect indicators of such improvement to include:

 - the engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles

 - the profile of PE and sport being raised across the school as a tool for whole school improvement

 - increased confidence, knowledge and skills of all staff in teaching PE and sport

 - broader experience of a range of sports and activities offered to all pupils

 How to use the PE and sport premium

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.